Why You NEED to Raise Organic CTR’s (And How to Do It)

 The results of another experiment appeared on Search Engine Land last August and concluded that CTR isn't a ranking factor.
 But this test had a pretty significant flaw – it relied on bots artificially inflating CTRs and search volume (and this test was only for a single two-word keyword: "negative SEO").
 So essentially, this test was the organic search equivalent of click fraud.

 I've seen a lot of people saying Google will never use CTR in organic rankings because "it's too easy to game" or "too easy to fake."
 I disagree.
-Google AdWords has been fighting click fraud for 15 years and they can easily apply these learnings to organic search.
+Google Ads (formerly known as AdWords) has been fighting click fraud for 15 years and they can easily apply these learnings to organic search.
 There are plenty of ways to detect unnatural clicking.
 What did I just say about old tricks?

 Before we look at the data, a final "disclaimer."
 I don’t know if what this data reveals is due to RankBrain, or another machine-learning-based ranking signal that's already part of the core Google algorithm.
 Regardless, there's something here – and I can most certainly say with confidence that CTR is impacting rank.